jeheelab/TAFKAP/README.md

     van Bergen, R.S., & Jehee, J. F. M. (2021).
 TAFKAP: An improved method for probabilistic decoding of cortical activity. https://www.biorxiv.org/content/10.1101/2021.03.04.433946v1

+    PYTHON CODE:
+    This repository now also includes a Python port of our original Matlab code.
+Please note that this version has not undergone as much testing as the Matlab version, as we have to date only used the latter in our own analyses.